kmotrebski/blog-art-20180408/README.md

 [![Build Status](https://travis-ci.org/kmotrebski/blog-art-20180408.svg?branch=master)](https://travis-ci.org/kmotrebski/blog-art-20180408)

+This is an exemplary project to support an article on my blog.
+It's about running PHP unit tests inside Docker during daily development, [check it here](https://kmotrebski.github.io/2018/05/26/phpunit-inside-docker.html).

-This is a project for a blog post.
-It's a simple web app in PHP that has a single entrypoint where it displays an awesome integer from a 1 to 100 range.
-You can read the article that this app supports [here]().
+This is simple web app in PHP that has a single entrypoint where it displays an awesome integer from a 1 to 100 range.

 # How to run

 ### Running "production" version

-If you want to just see the app running and have awesome numbers to be generated then run a "production" image with all the code inside already:
+If you want to just see the app running and have awesome numbers to be generated then run a "production" image with all the code packed inside already:
 ```bash
 docker run -p "80:80" --rm kmotrebski/blog-app-1:prod
 ```